rennpy/pyonthemesplusfix/README.md

 # Simple workaround for using themes+ on pyoncord, any theme!

-- (tested version 224.15, most probably works on others, feel free to tell me if it doesnt)
+- (Tested version 224.15, most probably works on others, feel free to tell me if it doesnt)

 ## Read full instructions before an attempt, step by step will prove to be tricky
    > [!IMPORTANT]